wp-plugins/slicknav-mobile-menu/readme.txt

 = 1.5.4 =

-* 28/6/15 - Select menu from dropdown of available menus instead of text inpit field - original menu still has to be already output on the page
+* 28/6/15 - Select menu from dropdown of available menus instead of text input field - original menu still has to be already output on the page